autodesk-platform-services/aps-model-properties.powershell/doc/cmdlet/index.md

 ### Outputs

-The index, see the [Model Properties Forge documentation](https://forge.autodesk.com/en/docs/acc/v1/reference/http/index-v2-index-merge-status-post/) for full details.
+The index, see the [Model Properties APS documentation](https://forge.autodesk.com/en/docs/acc/v1/reference/http/index-v2-index-merge-status-post/) for full details.

 # <a name="Get-BimPropertyIndex"></a>Get-BimPropertyIndex